Close Menu

 Universal PGY1 Community -Based Pharmacy Residency Program Purpose

-To build upon the Doctor of Pharmacy (PharmD) education and outcomes to develop community-based pharmacist practitioners with diverse patient care, leadership, and education skills who are eligible to pursue advanced training opportunities including postgraduate year two (PGY2) residencies and professional certifications.
+To build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
+Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification, and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.

 Unique PGY1 Community -Based Residency Program at Creighton University/Creighton Campus Pharmacy Description